syedhassaanahmed/neo-to-cosmos/README.md

 docker run --publish=7474:7474 --publish=7687:7687 --volume=$HOME/neo4j/data:/data neo4j
 ```

-If you don't already have the Neo4j image loaded, it will automatically be downloaded.
-Then, Docker will start up the image and set up both the Neo4j bolt on port 7687 and the Neo4j browser on port 7474.
-Finally, it will store all of the data in your user home directory under neo4j/data.
+If you don't already have Neo4j image loaded, it will automatically be downloaded.
+Then, Docker will start up the image and set up both Neo4j bolt on port 7687 and Neo4j browser on port 7474.
+Finally, it will store all data in your user home directory under neo4j/data.
 This way, your data will survive container reboots.

-Next, spin up the Neo4j data browser by pointing to http://localhost:7474.
+Next, spin up Neo4j data browser by pointing to http://localhost:7474.
 The initial login/password will be "neo4j/neo4j" and you'll have to change the password.
 This password will go in the app configuration later.
 Start one of the code walkthroughs to load up some data.

 ```
 :play write-code